AzizbekDev/laravel-coreui-dashboard/README.md

 4. Open the `.env` file in your preferred editor (e.g., `nano`, `vim`, or any text editor) and configure the following settings:

     - `APP_NAME`: Set the name of your application.
+    - `APP_URL`: Set the url name of your application.
     - `DB_CONNECTION`, `DB_DATABASE`, `DB_USERNAME`, and `DB_PASSWORD`: Update these to match your local database settings.

     Example configuration in `.env`:

     ```dotenv
         APP_NAME=LaravelCoreUIDashboard
+        APP_URL=http://localhost # by default localhost.
-        DB_CONNECTION=sqlite # by default we use sqlite or change to mysql if necessary
+        DB_CONNECTION=sqlite # by default we use sqlite or change to mysql if necessary.
         # DB_HOST=127.0.0.1
         # DB_PORT=3306
         # DB_DATABASE=laravel